 We found 4 orthopedic reconstructive surgeons who accept Coventry Open Access HMO near Pittsburgh, PA.

-Dr. Roger Componovo is a specialist in adult orthopedic reconstructive surgery.
-He works in Pittsburgh, PA.
-Dr. Componovo is an in-network provider for United Healthcare Platinum, United Healthcare Navigate, and Coventry, as well as other insurance carriers.
+Dr. Roger Componovo is an orthopedic reconstructive surgeon in Pittsburgh, PA and East Stroudsburg, PA.
+He takes United Healthcare Platinum, United Healthcare Navigate, and Coventry, as well as other insurance carriers.

 Conditions / Treatments

 Years Since Graduation

 Adult orthopedic reconstructive surgery is the medical specialty devoted to the surgical care or replacement of damaged joints in adults.
 Most commonly, this care focuses on the hip and knee, but it can also be used to treat joints such as the shoulder or ankle.
 Some adult orthopedic reconstructive surgeons specialize on only one part of the body, such as the hip.